Chart Color Schemes

 Residential development activity is slightly higher than average within Merewether - The Junction when compared nationally

-Merewether-The Junction has seen approximately 52 new homes approved annually over the past five financial years ending June 30, 2021, totalling 264 homes.
-As of April 2026, 15 approvals have been recorded in this financial year.
-On average, each dwelling constructed between FY-21 and FY-25 has accommodated around 1.5 new residents per year, indicating a balance between supply and demand that supports stable market conditions.
-The average construction value of new properties is approximately $565,000, reflecting developers' focus on the premium segment with upmarket properties.
+Merewether-The Junction has seen approximately 52 new homes approved annually over the past five financial years, totalling 264 homes.
+By June 2026 (FY-26), 17 approvals have been recorded.
+On average, each dwelling constructed between FY-21 and FY-25 accommodated around 1.5 new residents.
+This suggests a balance between supply and demand, maintaining stable market dynamics.

 Frequently Asked Questions - Development